How to Calculate Gross Vehicle Weight for Trucks

 Total weight is only half the equation.
 You also need legal axle weights.
 A standard 5-axle combination must distribute weight across three groups: steer axle (up to ~12,000 lbs), drive tandems (up to 34,000 lbs), and trailer tandems (up to 34,000 lbs).
 That adds up to 80,000 lbs — but in practice, getting exactly this distribution requires careful loading and tandem positioning.

 Where the cargo sits in the trailer determines how weight distributes across axles.
 Cargo placed near the front of the trailer shifts weight toward the drives.
 Cargo at the rear shifts weight toward the trailer tandems.
 Centered cargo distributes more evenly.
 For heavy loads, where you place the first pallet can determine whether you pass or fail a weigh station check.
+When the load is fixed, your fastest correction is sliding the trailer tandems to rebalance the rear axle group.

 The CAT Scale Reweigh Guarantee